pymmcore-plus/pymmdevice/README.md

 ## Rationale

-Perhaps the most valuable asset of Micro-Manager is the vast library of device adapters that have been written over the years – including contributions from commercial vendors.
-While new python packages arise from time to time with the goal of creating a fundamentally new device interface, they all suffer from the problem of limited device support (typically, they only implement the set of devices that the authors immediately need).
-It is just super hard to recreate what Micro-Manager has built up over the years.

 For most use cases, if you want to use Micro-Manager devices directly in Python, you will install [`pymmcore`](https://github.com/micro-manager/pymmcore) (or [`pymmcore-plus`](https://github.com/pymmcore-plus/pymmcore-plus))